DiseaseOntology/HumanDiseaseOntology/src/ontology/README-editors.md

 3. production SVN file: HumanDO.obo [this file is a copy of the current doid.obo file]

 **ID range**: documented in the idranges file (doid-idranges.owl), in the HumanDiseaseOntology/src/ontology/ directory)

-The current (2015) ID ranges include for the University of Maryland Baltimore curation team:
+The current (2025) ID ranges for the University of Maryland Baltimore curation team are:

  	DOID:$sequence(7,50000,50999)$  Lynn
 	DOID:$sequence(7,61000,61999)$  Claudia